Banking & ATM Fees in Malta (2026)

 Can I open a local bank account in Malta as a nomad?

-Yes — once you have Malta's Nomad Residence Permit residence permit, opening a local account is generally straightforward.
-Without local residency, most major Malta banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Europe countries.
+Once you hold Malta's Nomad Residence Permit residence permit, opening a local account is generally straightforward.
+Without residency, most Malta banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Malta a cash or card country?

-Does triggering tax residency in Malta affect my banking setup?
+Does triggering tax residency in Malta affect my banking?

-Tax residency in Malta is triggered at 183 days in the relevant period.
+Tax residency in Malta triggers at 183 days.
 183 days triggers Maltese tax residency.
 Malta operates a remittance-based system for non-domiciled residents — income earned outside Malta and not remitted to Malta is not taxed locally, which is structurally favourable for nomads who keep earnings offshore.
 The Highly Qualified Persons rules and the new Nomad Residence Permit tax treatment (10% flat on relevant income from 2024) are worth reviewing with a Maltese tax advisor before triggering residency.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad